Planetary Science Research Discoveries

 Nitrogen: An element with atomic number 7; symbol: N. It is common in Earth's atmosphere and along with hydrogen, carbon, and oxygen is essential for life.

 Noachian Epoch: The geologic history of Mars has been divided into three broad time periods, or Epochs.
 From oldest to youngest, these are Noachian, Hesperian, and Amazonian (named after places on Mars).
 These Epochs are defined by the number of impact craters on the ground surface; older surfaces have more craters.
-The Noachian Epoch extends from the birth of Mars to between 3.8 and 3.5 billion years ago.
+The Noachian Epoch extends from the birth of Mars to about 3.5-3.7 billion years ago.
 The actual timing of the Epochs is not known because we have different models of the rates of meteorite falls on Mars.

 Norite: Igneous rock found in the lunar highlands composed of plagioclase and pyroxene.